abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 You can view this as a progression of connections that go from simpler to more abstract (i.e. from categories with less morphisms to categories with more morphisms).

 These connections are functorial in nature, because they work purely in terms of *structure*: the idea of a given object has nothing in common with the object itself (e.g. the idea of a biscuit isn't round, sweet etc).
-What ideas have in common with the objects of representation is that the connections they have between one another mimic some connections a real-life buiscuit has with other objects.
+What ideas have in common with the objects of representation is that the connections they have between one another mimic some connections a real-life biscuit has with other objects.

 All this is, of course, just a speculation, but how else would we be capable of forming thoughts, e.g. to imagine a person riding a bike and bumping in a tree, when no part of our brains (nor the impulses they create) resembles in any way people/bikes/trees?